Overview

 Australia is an important focus for Tongans seeking education, travel and business opportunities.
 The largest communities of Tongans in Australia are in Victoria and NSW, with smaller groups in the ACT and Queensland.
 Over 40,000 Australians identify themselves as having Tongan ancestry.

-Australia has provided over 400 scholarships (Australia Awards) to Tongan students since 2007.
+Australia has provided over 600 scholarships (Australia Awards) to Tongan students since 2001.
 Tertiary-level scholarships are focused on addressing Tonga’s skills shortage in the fields of education, health, engineering, economics and public sector management.
+Australia has also supported over 600 Tongans to be trained with Australian-accredited vocational skills.
+By the end of 2025, two Tongan secondary schools will use the NSW Higher School Certificate (HSC) curriculum for a select number of high-achieving students.

 Open to all Australian undergraduates, the New Colombo Plan supports around 10,000 students a year to experience living, studying and undertaking work experience in the Indo-Pacific.
 Over 150 have undertaken mobility projects in Tonga, in fields of study including nursing, tourism, and sustainability.